TendrilApps/tendrils-cli/docs/tendrils-commands.md

 - If this flag is not included, the action will display an error for any type mismatches
 - Type mismatches occur when the source and destination file system objects do not match, or do not match the expected types, such as:
     - The source is a file but the destination is a folder
-    - The local or remote are symlinks (during a push/pull action)
+    - The local or remote are symlinks (during a copy action)
     - The remote is *not* a symlink (during a link action)
 ``` bash
 td push --force (-f)